NotTimTam/gradient.js/README.md

 ### `Gradient.colorKeyMap`

-`Gradient.colorKeyMap` is an array of every CSS color name and its corrosponding RGBA value.
+`Gradient.colorKeyMap` is an array of every CSS color name and its corresponding RGBA value.

 ```js
 black: [0, 0, 0, 1],